tobiaswaldvogel/selinux-policy/doc/netport.md

 ## src/net/netport.cil

-The `src/net/netport.cil` module defines network ports and access to them on the lowest level namely "all network ports" and in addition declares a `port` security identifier and associated default network port type `net.netport`.
+The `src/net/netport.cil` module defines network ports and access to them at the lowest level namely "all network ports" and in addition declares a `port` security identifier and associated default network port type `net.netport`.
 This type is effectively never to be referenced because network ports are sliced into "reserved",